Karen Oliveto

 Karen Oliveto (born April 4, 1958) is an American bishop.
 She is the first openly lesbian bishop to be elected in the United Methodist Church.
 She was elected bishop on July 15, 2016, at the Western Jurisdictional conference.
-Her four-year term of service began September 1, 2016 and she currently serves as the bishop of both the UMC's Rocky Mountain and Yellowstone Conferences; she was officially installed on September 24.
+Her four-year term of service began September 1, 2016 and she currently serves as the bishop of the UMC's Mountain Sky Conference (created in 2018 when the UMC's Rocky Mountain and Yellowstone Conferences merged during Oliveto's tenure as bishop in both conferences); she was officially installed on September 24.
 At the time of her election, she was the senior pastor of Glide Memorial Church in San Francisco.
 Oliveto is married to Robin Ridenour, who is a deaconess in the United Methodist Church's California-Nevada Conference.

 Biography

 Originally from Long Island, New York, she was born on April 4, 1958, and raised in West Babylon, which is on the south shore of Long Island.
 She grew up in the Babylon United Methodist Church (New York) and had her call to ministry at the age of 11.
 She preached her first sermon at 16 and began working as a student pastor when she was 18.

+In the early 1980s, she was inspired by Julian Rush, a youth minister based in Colorado, who made national headlines, when Bishop Melvin E. Wheatley of the Rocky Mountain Conference (a predecessor of the Mountain Sky Conference), appointed him to St. Paul Methodist Church in Denver as an openly gay man.

+"Without someone like Julian," Bishop Oliveto said at the time of his death in 2023, "I would have lived in despair, totally wondering how can I rectify that the God who made me called me into this, but the church doesn’t want me and I think my life would have been much different."

 She has served parish and campus ministries in rural and urban settings in both New York and California.
 In 2004, she performed the first legal same-gender marriage held in a United Methodist Church during SF’s “Winter of Love”.
 She has served as the associate dean of academic affairs at Pacific School of Religion in Berkeley, where she also taught United Methodist history, doctrine, polity, and evangelism as an adjunct professor for 12 years.

 She was the senior pastor of the 12,000 member Glide Memorial UMC for eight years, becoming the first woman to lead one of the UMC's 100 largest membership churches.